Quick Answer

 The NHS offers several pathways for weight management:

-Available for adults with a BMI of 30+ (or 27.5+ with a health condition), this free 12-week online programme provides:
+Available for adults with a BMI of 30+ (or 27.5+ with a health condition), this free 12-week online program provides:

 Your GP can refer you, or in some areas you can self-refer.